cs207team3/cs207-FinalProject/README.md

 ----

 ### Input Format
 The data of the relative reactions can be stored in an .xml file.

-The user needs to have **\<phase\>** tab to specify a list of species involved in the reaction.
+The user needs to have **\<phase\>** tag to specify a list of species involved in the reaction.
 The order should also be consistent with the input for concentration when a user calculates the reaction rates.

 The second tab of the .xml file needs to store reaction information wrapped by **\<reactionData\>**.
 Our parser supports multiple reactionData tabs when parsing the .xml file.

+The user also needs to specify reaction temperature.

 For more details of correctly formatting the input file, please refer to our [sample input](https://github.com/cs207team3/cs207-FinalProject/blob/master/rxns.xml).

 If the .xml file is not properly formatted, the parser.py will print a warning and return an empty data to the user.